bww/Ego/README.md

 # Ego, a Go-like template language

-The Go standard library [template language](https://golang.org/pkg/text/template/) is pretty bad.
-It's clumsy to work with and, inexplicably, bears almost no resemblance to the language it is implemented in and for.
+The Go standard library [template language](https://golang.org/pkg/text/template/) is pretty weird.
+It's clumsy to work with and its inexplicably quirky pipeline syntax bears almost no resemblance to the language it is implemented in and for.
+(Just try to index into an array the obvious way and see how that goes for you.)

-**Ego** (Embedded Go) is a *work-in-progress* alternative template language that endeavors to be compact, expressive and decidedly Go-like.
-It is based conceptually on [Play!
-Framework templates](https://www.playframework.com/documentation/2.5.x/JavaTemplates).
+**Ego** (Embedded Go) is an alternative template language that endeavors to be compact, expressive and decidedly Go-like.
+It is inspired by the [Play Framework template language](https://www.playframework.com/documentation/2.5.x/JavaTemplates), which was in turn inspired by [ASP.NET Razor](http://www.asp.net/web-pages/overview/getting-started/introducing-razor-syntax-c).

 ## Ego is work in progress

 Ego is not ready for production.
 Basic functionality such as expressions, `if` and `for` statements work, however many features are missing and more tests are needed.
+If you agree that the status quo in Go templates needs an update, your pull requests would be most welcome!

 ## Writing templates

-Templates are interpreted as static content that is passed through unmodified except for dynamic statements which are evaluated and output dynamically.
+Ego sources, like most template languages, are interpreted as static content in which is interspersed dynamic statements that are evaluated and output conditionally.

-The special '**@**' character introduces a dynamic statement.
+**The special `@` character introduces dynamic content** and dynamic statements generally look and work like regular Go code.
 You don't need to explicitly close a dynamic statement, the end is inferred from context.

-This allows you to more easily write dynamic content without dealing with a ton of fiddly braces closing not just a statement itself, but each individual line!
+This approach to isolating dynamic content allows you to more easily and naturally write dynamic content without dealing with a ton of fiddly `{{`double-braces`}}` everywhere.

     This is static content outside a dynamic statement.